brandongiordano/team-profile-generator/README.md

 ## Contributing

-Contribute to this project can't
+Contribute to this project bt trying it out and providing feedback

 ## Testing